Qarj/WebImblaze-Framework/MANUAL.md

 Refer to the WebImblaze Manual, Configuration section.

 In a nutshell, you can make up your own configuration items.
-So if you had `google=www.google.co.uk` you could refer to it in the
-WebImblaze tests as `{GOOGLE}`.
+So if you had `google=www.google.co.uk` you would refer to it in the WebImblaze tests as `{GOOGLE}`.

 ### [autoassertions] and [smartassertions]